GenericMappingTools/gmt/doc/rst/source/surface.rst

     Convergence limit.
 Iteration is assumed to have converged when the maximum absolute change in any grid value is less than *convergence\_limit*.
 (Units same as data z units).
-[Default is scaled to 0.01 percent of the standard deviation of the input data.].
+[Default is scaled to 1e-4 of the root-mean-square deviation of the data from a best-fit (least-squares) plane.].
     This is the final convergence limit at the desired grid spacing; for intermediate (coarser) grids the effective convergence limit is scaled by the grid spacing multiplier.